Enniscorthy Castle: History

 The first stone castle was built on site in the 1190s by the Anglo-Norman knight Philip De Prendergast and his wife Maud.
 Philip, Maud and their Norman descendants resided at the castle until the 1370s.
 Art MacMurrough Kavanagh attacked Enniscorthy Castle in the 1370s, in an attempt to regain his ancestral land.
-Art was successful, taking it in battle from the last Norman knight and owner of the castle, and the MacMurrough Kavanagh dynasty then held the castle until 1536, when they surrendered the castle and surrounding lands to the saxon Lord Leonard Grey.
+Art was successful, taking it in battle from the last Norman knight and owner of the castle who’s surname was Meyler and the MacMurrough Kavanagh dynasty then held the castle until 1536, when they surrendered the castle and surrounding lands to the saxon Lord Leonard Grey.

 Enniscorthy Castle was partially burnt by the Earl of Kildare in 1569.

 In 1581, Queen Elizabeth I handed the land to poet Edmund Spenser, though he never took up residence there.
-Later, during the Elizabethan plantations the castle was 'owned' by Sir Henry Wallop, who extended and refurbished the castle extensively.
+Later, during the Elizabethan plantations the castle was 'owned' by Henry Wallop, who extended and refurbished the castle extensively.
 The castle was later occupied by Cromwellian forces in 1649, retaken by Irish Confederates and Monarchists and then lost again to the Cromwellians.
 It was used as a prison during the 1798 Rebellion, by the Irish 'United Irishmen' and then by the British after they re-took Enniscorthy town.

 In 1903, it became the private residence of the Roche family, who rented it until they vacated it in 1951.
 In the years following it became home to the Wexford County Museum.

 The castle closed for refurbishments in 2006 and reopened in 2011.

 Today, Enniscorthy Castle explores the development of the castle and the town of Enniscorthy from its earliest French-Norman origins.
-The castle also houses exhibitions dedicated to its last tenants the Roche family, and a small exhibit to the industrial and commercial heritage of Enniscorthy.